 1.)
 Remember, you’re not a bad activist, or a bad ally, for not being able to participate in the huge things

-That isn’t to say that needing to take a break from activism is being a poor activist, because practicing self-care is extremely important–there’s nothing wrong with needing to take a breather to rejuvenate yourself mentally and physically, to replenish your “activist spoons.”
+That isn’t to say that need to take a break from activism is being a poor activist because practicing self-care is extremely important–there’s nothing wrong with needing to take a breather to rejuvenate yourself mentally and physically, to replenish your “activist spoons.”
 Allyship, however, is a constant commitment.

 2.)
 Conversations matter, even casual ones

 If you hear someone being shitty, tell them they’re being shitty.
 You don’t need to phrase it “hey, dude, you’re being shitty.”
 Really, you don’t.
 The thing is, plenty of people ignore “jokes” (rape joke, gay jokes, racist jokes, ad nauseum) because they don’t want to appear adversarial or anti-bro or whatever; plenty of people giggle for the sake of convenience, not making the situation uncomfortable.
 Plenty of allies do this, too, and it’s not called out.
 This is me calling those allies out.
 Say something.
 Your allyship does not end once you leave the rally, protest, hashtag, or parade.
 When you allow these jokes in your presence, what you’re telling that person is that it’s okay to say that, okay to do that, plain and simple–and that you’re okay with them behaving in an oppressive manner.